eeditiones/tei-publisher-vscode/README.md

 ## Features

+* Preview the currently edited TEI document by sending it to a TEI Publisher instance where it will be transformed to HTML via an existing ODD
+* Look up an entity in a register database
 ### Preview

 Get an HTML preview of the TEI file currently opened in the editor.
 The content is sent to a TEI Publisher endpoint and transformed to HTML via an ODD with processing instructions.
 The extension queries the server for a list of available ODDs and lets you choose one.